RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 bulletsWire = dynamicSetMap bulletWire []
 ```

-### Gun
+## Gun

 The gun gets a set of bullets as input (these are the fire requests) and an integer with the amount of new ammo.
-It outputs the bullets that really habe been fired and the gun state
+It outputs the bullets that really have been fired and the gun state

 ```haskell
 gunWire :: (MonadFix m) => Wire e m ([Bullet],Int) ([Bullet],Gun)